Goopil/nest-nuxt-starter/README.md

 Two option here, you will find a multistage dockerfile ready to be used and a pm2 config or you could also go for the classic (node dist/server/main.js) in the later case, do not forget to set `process.env.NODE_ENV` as `production`.
 Otherwise, the Nuxt server would rebuild !

+### Cavats

+This project use nuxt2.x package as such, webpack5 is not supported....

+Beware when updating the dependencies at these two depencencies.
+You can't upgrade them more than the listed version.
+* `"webpack": "4.46.0"`
+* `"ts-loader": "8.3.0"`

+Yes nest use webpack5 and nuxt webpack4... if you have any idea to improve this.
+Feel free to contact me.

 ## Contributing